 You cannot sell at the price or volume necessary to make a profit

 - For example, UK shoe manufacturers face cut-throat price competition from firms at home and abroad.
-Even the most stylish new line may have to be discounted.
+Unless you can successfully position your offering as a premium one, and reach a large enough audience who will buy at that price, even new lines may have to be discounted.

 Your product can easily be copied

 - For example, you may invest heavily to develop a brand new type of service and build up a market for it.
-Competitors can launch me-too services at lower prices, as they have not incurred all the costs.
+Competitors can then launch copycat services at lower prices, as they have not incurred the same research and development costs.

 You lack market power